EA loses Star Wars users, shares tumble

 "'Star Wars' is a nice role playing game but people are playing through it and leaving," Mitchell said.

-EA had been hoping to take on its biggest rival, Activision Blizzard, which had more than 10 million subscribers to "World of Warcraft" last quarter.
+EA had been hoping to take on its biggest rival, Activision Blizzard (ATVI.O), which had more than 10 million subscribers to "World of Warcraft" last quarter.
 "Warcraft" is the 7-year-old Internet game that is Activision's most profitable franchise.

 Video game companies such as EA and Activision have been trying to turn gamers from one-time purchasers into subscribers who generate a steady and predictable revenue stream to boost business and protect against economic uncertainty.